 Thinking about becoming a full time blogger and writer, one aspect of that work that appeals to me is the ability to work from home.
 There have been times over the last year when I have been able to do some of my work from home and many of my closest friends have stopped commuting to London during the pandemic, adapting their work practices to suit a different setting.
 For all of us it has definitely been an eye opener, making us realise that having a work place within your house changes just about every aspect of your life.

 Working from home during the pandemic has been a good way of reducing the amount of mixing that people do.
 Zoom has acted as a conduit between colleagues and hosted thousands of meetings which would otherwise have been face-to-face, in the same room.
 Work conferences abroad have been replaced by meetings online and the reductions in the use of transport have no doubt had a positive effect on the environment.
+For me, seeing friends working from home has made me feel that they are likely to be living the dream.
+My dream, at least.

 Technology has had to adapt to meet the needs of home workers who have had to spend extended periods performing their usual tasks using nothing but a laptop or iPad and a printer.
 Even social aspects of work have had to change, with people hosting online pub quizzes and dinner parties remotely.